csc-training/openacc/README.md

 # OpenACC

-This repository containes the exercises used in CSCs OpenACC courses.
+This repository containes the exercises used in CSC's OpenACC courses.

 The exercises and instructions for running them are described in this [document](course-material/README.md)